Oradell in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1962.

 Location.
 40° 57.258′ N, 74° 1.88′ W. Marker is in Oradell, New Jersey, in Bergen County.
-Marker is at the intersection of Kindermack Road and Oradell Avenue, on the right when traveling north on Kindermack Road.
+It is at the intersection of Kindermack Road and Oradell Avenue, on the right when traveling north on Kindermack Road.
 The small park behind the marker was dedicated to Astronaut Walter M. Schirra and is known as Schirra Park.
 Touch for map.
 Marker is in this post office area: Oradell NJ 07649, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Van Buskirk-Oakley House (about 700 feet away, measured in a direct line); Oradell Veterans Memorial (approx. 0.3 miles away); Oradell World War II Memorial (approx. 0.3 miles away); Hagler’s Diner (approx. 0.3 miles away); Richard T. Cooper House (approx. 0.4 miles away); Soldier Hill (approx. 0.4 miles away); Water at the Hackensack Water Works (approx. 0.6 miles away); Ecology Along the Hackensack River (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Van Buskirk-Oakley House (about 700 feet away, measured in a direct line); Oradell Veterans Memorial (approx. 0.3 miles away); Oradell World War II Memorial (approx. 0.3 miles away); Haglers Diner (approx. 0.3 miles away); Richard T. Cooper House (approx. 0.4 miles away); Soldier Hill (approx. 0.4 miles away); Water at the Hackensack Water Works (approx. 0.6 miles away); Ecology Along the Hackensack River (approx. 0.6 miles away).
 Touch for a list and map of all markers in Oradell.

 Regarding Oradell.
 The town held a parade to honor Astronaut Walter M. Schirra a few weeks after his mission when they dedicated the park and unveiled the marker.